 AT OUR BLOG: “Speciesism: If you aren’t angry, you aren’t paying attention” – Sea lion branding.
 A “rockchuck” killing derby.
 Suffocating foam that mass exterminates chickens and devices that intentionally impair their vision.
 Baiting ravens with poisoned eggs.
 Angry now?!?
 Read more at our blog.

 Do you has a opinyun???
-Please visit our Act! page to find proposed legislation that resonates with you…then contact your legislators.
-You’ll find the low-down on bills like the Traveling Exotic Animal Protection Act (circus ban–good!), the Humane Cosmetics Act (good!), the Prevent All Soring Tactics Act (good!)…and more.
-Additional links will guide you to the bills’ text–we even provide advocacy and news links in case you’re inclined to do some research.
+Visit our Act! page to find proposed legislation that resonates with you…then contact your legislators.
+Traveling Exotic Animal Protection Act (circus ban), Humane Cosmetics Act, Prevent All Soring Tactics Act…and more.
+Additional links guide you to the bills’ text–we even provide advocacy and news links in case you’re inclined to do some research.
 Please Act! for animals.

 Visit our Circus Animal Exploitation page for videos, news articles, and resources (including Animal Welfare Act violations).
 On April 11 & 12 we delivered clear but gentle messages to circus-goers: Circuses = no fun for animals * Animal-free circuses rock! * Have a heart for circus animals * Boycott circus cruelty.
 Thanks to everyone ( from child to retired) who came out to advocate for circus animals!